microsoft/ignite-learning-paths-training-apps/apps10/deployment/readme.md

 - Re-open the App Service, and re-open the **SqlConnectionString** in the setting
 - Replace the current value by: `@Microsoft.KeyVault(SecretUri=URL_FROM_KEYVAULT)`, where *URL_FROM_KEYVAULT* is replaced by the url you got from the key vault.
 - Restart the App Service, and test if it's working.
 It should.

+### Enabled and Configure MSI

+- From the WebApp, click the Identity in the left panel.
+- Change the Status to **On**, and Save.

+- Note or put the Object ID in your clipboard.
+- Re-open the KeyVault
+- From the Left click on Access policies, and click the + Add Access Policy button
+- Select *Secret management* and use the Object ID noted previously to find the Principal of your Application.
+- Save

 ## 5- Mobile App